 Incidental catch and discards have not been estimated for the black cardinalfish target fishery.
-Anderson (2009, 2011) summarised the bycatch and discards from the target orange roughy and oreo trawl fisheries from 1999-2000 to 2004-05 and 2005-06 to 2008-09 respectively.
+Anderson et al (2017) summarised the bycatch and discards from the target orange roughy and oreo trawl fisheries from 2000-01 to 2014-15.
 The bycatch of these fisheries may be similar to that of the cardinalfish fishery, although both occur somewhat deeper than cardinalfish and oreo fisheries are found further to the south.

-4.3 Incidental Capture of Protected Species (seabirds, mammals, and protected fish)
+4.3 Incidental capture of protected species (seabirds, mammals, and protected fish)

-For protected species, capture estimates presented here include all animals recovered to the deck (alive, injured or dead) of fishing vessels but do not include any cryptic mortality (e.g., seabirds struck by a warp but not brought onboard the vessel, Middleton & Abraham 2007).
+For protected species, capture estimates presented here include all animals recovered to the deck (alive, injured, or dead) of fishing vessels but do not include any cryptic mortality (e.g., seabirds struck by a warp but not brought onboard the vessel, Middleton & Abraham 2007).